eddie-energy/architecture/CONTRIBUTING.md

 ### Solving issues

-If you wish to resolve an existing [issue](https://github.com/eddie-energy/architecture/issues), please push your solution with one commit message describing your changes directly on the main branch.
-Provide a short description of the solution to the issue including a link to the commit message and optionally links to the changes on the [website](https://eddie-web.projekte.fh-hagenberg.at/architecture/).
+If you wish to resolve an existing [issue](https://github.com/eddie-energy/architecture/issues), please push your solution with one commit message (or more if necessary) describing your changes directly on the main branch.
+In this commit message, please also add the number of the issue at the end, e.g., "Add link to CONTRIBUTING file #43".
+Provide a short description of the solution to the issue including links to the changes on the [website](https://eddie-web.projekte.fh-hagenberg.at/architecture/).